 The distinction is quite nuanced but let us walk you through the differences.

 Like most coworking spaces, upon entry you typically be greeted by a receptionist.
-However, it will have the feel of typical corporate office.
+However, the executive suite will have the feel of typical corporate office.
 You might notice there are stone floors in the reception and a big corporate reception desk with receptionist taking calls and redirecting them.
 Upon passing the receptionist, you will see a long corridor with numerous offices.
 The floor will be very uniform and you will see a series of offices.

 Having your own executive suite will allow you to have your own private office in a typically more corporate and professional atmosphere.
-You will find the furniture to be bulkier and more traditional.
+You will find the furniture in this office space to be bulkier and more traditional.
 You will typically see ceiling tiles as opposed to exposed ceilings and you will generally notice more of the residents just minding their own business.
 The most famous executive suite is Regus.
 The global powerhouse has numerous locations around world and has been a mainstay for multinationals looking for satellite offices.

 You will be paying a premium for your own private space and generally that space is only big enough to accommodate a desk or two and a few pieces of furniture.
 You will typically have access to conference rooms but there will be limited break out rooms and other communal areas.